mead-ml/mead-baseline/README.md

 `pip install mead-baseline`

-If you are using tensorflow 2 as your deep learning backend you will need to have `tensorflow_addons` already installed or have it get installed directly with:
+You will need to have
+`tensorflow_addons` already installed or have it get installed directly with:

 `pip install mead-baseline[tf2]`